micahredding/drupal-spin-up/README.md

 7. Copy your modified spinup function into your zshrc or bashrc file.
 8. Restart your terminal.

+### Run

+1. spinup "sitename"

+This gives you sitename.dev, installed at ~/Sites/sitename

 ### Assumptions

 1. You have access to csbase2.make